-Born in London in 1981, Samuel studied violin, piano, saxophone and singing as a child.
-He became soloist of the Temple Church choir, before falling in love with the viola at sixteen and entering the National Youth Orchestra of Great Britain.
-In 1999 he entered Trinity Laban Conservatoire of Music and Dance, studying viola with Richard Crabtree and conducting with Peter Stark; he left five years later having won several prizes and awards for viola, chamber music and extemporisation and the prestigious Silver Medal for Strings, and with an Honours Degree (1st) and a Postgraduate Diploma (distinction).
+Samuel was born in London in 1981 into a musical family.
+He studied violin, piano, saxophone and singing as a child, attending Junior Guildhall and becoming solo chorister at the Temple Church.
+At sixteen he fell in love with the viola and soon joined the National Youth Orchestra.
+In 1999 he entered Trinity College of Music, studying viola with Richard Crabtree and conducting with Peter Stark.
+He left five years later having won awards for viola, solo Bach, chamber music, extemporisation and the prestigious Silver Medal for Strings, and with a First Class Honours Degree and a Postgraduate Diploma with Distinction.
 A year with Southbank Sinfonia followed, before he joined the Philharmonia.

-Samuel's commitment to communicating the joy of making music has lead to him writing blogs for the Philharmonia's website, in which he describes the sights and sounds of life in the orchestra.
-He believes that great music can empower, enlighten and enhance people's lives, when performed with passion, understanding and love.
-Samuel plays a magnificent 2010 viola by David Milward, and waves a baton from Chappell's of Bond Street.
+His commitment to communicating the joy of music has lead to Samuel writing popular blogs for the Philharmonia's website, in which he describes the sights and sounds of life in the orchestra.
+He is a keen sports fan, and plays for the Philharmonia's football team and the Players Cricket Club.
+Samuel is married to the Slovenian pianist Ana Sinkovec-Burstin, with whom he has a beautiful baby girl.
+He plays a magnificent viola by David Milward.